View on GitHub

 Method Endpoint Type Summary

-GET /ready system Return service status
+GET /ready system Returns service readiness

-GET /schema metadata Return database schema
+GET /schema metadata Returns database schema

-GET /attributes metadata Return enumerated properties
+GET /attributes metadata Returns enumerated attributes

-GET /stats data Return statistics about records
+GET /stats data Returns metadata record statistics

-GET /metadata data Return metadata record(s)
+GET /metadata data Returns queried metadata record(s)

-POST /insert data Create new record
+POST /insert data Inserts single metadata record

-POST /ingest system Trigger ingest from source
+POST /ingest system Triggers ingest from metsadata source

-POST /backup system Trigger database backup
+POST /backup system Triggers database backup

-POST /health system Return service health
+POST /health system Returns service liveness

 GET /export data TODO: